techidaily/site-tech-hub/source/_posts/how-will-the-new-artificial-intelligence-framework-by-the-eu-influence-tools-like-chatgpt.md

  Since the AI is evaluated on eight different parameters, it's unlikely to pass for a human even if it performs better than average in certain benchmarks.
 For instance,[ChatGPT can solve math problems](https://www.makeuseof.com/can-chatgpt-solve-math-problems/) , describe images, and converse in a natural language like a human, but it would fail other categories defined in the AI classification framework.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/M5pwd2mwaQQ?si=qyZHgdTlbQbc32Mp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## The Turing Test Is Not Conclusive

  The Turing test was meant to be more of a thought experiment than a conclusive test to differentiate between humans and AI.
 When it was initially proposed, it was the pivotal benchmark for measuring machine intelligence.

  However, with the recent development of AI models with speech, visual, and hearing interactive capabilities, the Turing test falls short since it's limited to text conversation.
 The most effective solution would be to introduce Turing test alternatives that further differentiate AI models from humans.

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

 <ins class="adsbygoogle"
      style="display:block"